gunnar-miklis/multi-filtering/README.md

 ## 📋 Features

-- Dynamically filter a dataset by different categories.
+- **Dynamically Multiple filtering**: Use multiple filters to filter a dataset by different categories.
-- Display "available" and "active" filters.
+- **Filter Status Managment**: See which filters are "available" and which are currently "active".
-- Move filters from "available" to "active" when clicked, and vice versa.
+- **Interactive Filter Selection**: Click to move filters between "available" and "active" lists.
-- Selected Filters are represented and updated in the browser URL as well.
+- **Adaptive Remaining Filters**: Available filters show only those options that the user can still choose from.
-- Filters in the App can be set by entering/pasting a specific URL, too.
+- **URL Sync**: Active filters are reflected in the browser URL.
+Simply share the current filter combination, or paste a URL to revisit a specific set of filters.
-- Option to clear and reset "active" filters (including clear URL).
+- **Reset Filters**: Clear all active filters and reset the URL to start over.

 ## 🗂️ Project Structure